Alcohol Intoxication

 People at this stage may experience vision problems, loss of balance, and dizziness.
 An individual who is moderately intoxicated might have a blood alcohol content of 0.05% to 0.25%.

 Alcohol poisoning, also referred to as alcohol toxicity, can occur when the alcohol concentration in an individual’s blood causes certain mental and physical changes.
 Someone who has consumed a significant amount of alcohol in a short amount of time is at risk for alcohol poisoning.
-Symptoms of alcohol poisoning include vomiting, slowed respiration, pale or clammy skin, confusion, loss of consciousness, and seizures.
+Symptoms of alcohol poisoning in an individual include vomiting, slowed respiration, pale or clammy skin, confusion, loss of consciousness, and seizures.

 Someone with alcohol poisoning may have a blood alcohol content between 0.25% and 0.45%.
 Seek medical help immediately if you or someone you know is exhibiting symptoms of alcohol poisoning.
 Left untreated, alcohol poisoning can lead to death.